Unifying topological, geometric, and complex classifications of black hole thermodynamics: Dictionary and correspondence table

-\textit{\textbf{Dictionary between real and complex domains.}---}In this section, we formulate the real analysis scheme and the complex analysis scheme in terms of the following two core statements.
+In this subsection, we formulate the real analysis scheme and the complex analysis scheme in terms of the following two core statements.
 If these statements are equivalent, then the real analysis scheme and the complex analysis scheme are equivalent in the real domain.
 The extended real analysis framework posits that the temperature function $T(r_h)$ of a black hole possesses $n-1$ extremal points (non-degenerate critical points), thereby giving rise to $n$ branches in the parameter space.
 The complex analysis framework, by contrast, takes the view that, according to the Argument Principle, the local maximum winding number of the complex analytic function $\psi(z)$ is $n$, which corresponds to a Riemann surface with $n$ foliations.

 Following the conclusion of the real analysis framework, if $T(r_h)$ has $n-1$ extremal points, then there exists a temperature interval $(T_{min},~T_{max})$ such that the equation $T(r_h) = T_0$ has $n$ positive real roots $(r_1,~r_2,~\dots, r_n)$; that is, there are $n$ black hole states, where $n$ is a positive integer.
 Since $T(r_h)$ is analytic for $r_h > 0$, following the method in Ref.~\cite{Xu:2023vyj}, we can extend it to a complex function $T(z)$ and further construct the complex analytic function